Meghan, Duchess of Sussex: Public image and style

 Following Meghan and Harry's trip to Nigeria in May 2024, Lucia Stein of the ABC argued that the couple could have been used by the royal family, and added that "perhaps how helpful they would have been" had an agreement on a "hybrid working model" been achieved.
 Among other things, she noted Meghan's style and meetings were extensively covered internationally.
-In October 2025, Ranker rated her the most disliked celebrity in the United States, in its poll of 48,000 people.
+In January 2025, Harry and Meghan's appearance at a food bank during the Southern California wildfires in the Pacific Palisades drew mixed reactions from segments of the media and public figures, who labeled it "disaster tourism".